Quantum Walk Inspired Dynamic Adiabatic Local Search: Introduction

-From a perspective of universal computational models, Quantum Walks (QWs) have become a prominent model of quantum computation due to their direct relationship to the physics of the quantum system \cite{farhi1998quantum, kempe2003quantum}.
+Quantum technologies have advanced dramatically in the past decade, both in theory and experiment. \black{From the view of theoretical computational complexity, Shor’s factoring algorithm \cite{shor1994algorithms} and Grover’s search algorithm \cite{grover1996fast} are well-known for their improvements over the best possible classical algorithms designed for the same purpose.} From a perspective of universal computational models, Quantum Walks (QWs) have become a prominent model of quantum computation due to their direct relationship to the physics of the quantum system \cite{farhi1998quantum, kempe2003quantum}.
 It has been shown that the QW computational framework is universal for quantum computation \cite{childs2009universal, lovett2010universal}, and many algorithms now are presented directly in the quantum walk formulation rather than through a circuit model or other abstracted method \cite{farhi1998quantum, qiang2016efficient}.
-There are multiple other formalisms used to represent quantum computation models, including the quantum circuit model \cite{shor1998quantum, yao1993quantum, jordan2012quantum}, topological quantum computation \cite{nayak2008non}, Adiabatic quantum computation \cite{mizel2007simple}, resonant transition based quantum computation \cite{chiang2017resonant} and measurement based quantum computation \cite{morimae2012blind, gross2007novel, briegel2009measurement, raussendorf2003measurement}.
-Notable successes of quantum computation include Shor’s factoring algorithm \cite{shor1994algorithms} and Grover’s search algorithm \cite{grover1996fast}, which manifest indisputable improvements over the best possible classical algorithms designed for the same purpose.
-QWs can be formulated in discrete-time (DTQW) \cite{aharonov1993quantum} and continuous-time (CTQW) \cite{farhi1998quantum} versions.
-The connection between DTQW and CTQW has been well studied \cite{childs2010relationship}.
-It is shown that both forms are equivalent in terms of time complexity and universality\cite{childs2010relationship}.
 Besides being search algorithms, CTQWs have been applied in fields such as quantum transport\cite{caruso2009highly, mohseni2008environment, rebentrost2009environment,plenio2008dephasing}, state transfer \cite{bose2003quantum, kay2010perfect}, link prediction in complex networks \cite{omar2019quantum} and the creation of Bell pairs in a random network \cite{chakraborty2016spatial}.
-Since both (AQC and QW) are universal computational frameworks \cite{childs2009universal, lovett2010universal, albash2018Adiabatic}, there must exist some relationship between those universal models.
-By studying the connection, one can extend the techniques from one framework to another for some potential speedup.
-Once the connections are established, one can justify and verify if performance-boosting techniques, such as spectral gap amplification \cite{somma2013spectral} and catalyst Hamiltonians \cite{10.5555/2011395.2011396}, can be applied from one framework to the other to provide additional algorithmic improvement. \\
+Some other well-known universal models include the quantum circuit model \cite{shor1998quantum, yao1993quantum, jordan2012quantum}, topological quantum computation \cite{nayak2008non}, adiabatic quantum computation (AQC) \cite{mizel2007simple}, resonant transition based quantum computation \cite{chiang2017resonant} and measurement based quantum computation \cite{morimae2012blind, gross2007novel, briegel2009measurement, raussendorf2003measurement}. \black{Each model might has its own bottleneck.
+Investigation on the relationship among the frameworks helps identify the violations when mapping frameworks and potential solutions.
+By studying the mapping, one can extend the techniques from one framework to another for some potential speedup \cite{Cutugno:2022}}.